WardF/tiny-ci/README.md

 Note that every time you restart the CI instance, it will repeat the *initial* CI analysis, which may lead to multiple listings in the Dashboard.

-### Suppressing Continuous Integration Testing

-In the event that you want to use a VM for development or on-the-spot tests, instead of Continuous Integration testing, you would create the following files in the root `tiny-ci/` directory (`/vagrant/` on the VM).

-* `NOTEST` - Prevents any CI tests from running.
-* `NOTESTC` - Prevents CI tests for `netcdf-c` from running.
-* `NOTESTF` - Prevents CI tests for `netcdf-fortran` from running.

-Note:

-    These files may be created and deleted on-the-fly.
-The CI script will run at boot, but it checks for the presence of these files before running any tests.
-If they are present, no tests are run.